Laravel has this amazing feature of seeding database with test data using seed classes. These classes are stored in database/seeds

 }

-Above code is a bad practice in a sense that if we try to run this code twice it will fail because of duplicate IDs.
-Some beginners may think that removing ID will solve that problem but rather than solving it will create much bigger problems in future.
-For solving these problems, updateOrCreate()
+The above code is a bad practice in the sense that if we try to run this code twice it will fail because of duplicate IDs.
+Some beginners may think that removing ID will solve that problem but rather than solving it will create much bigger problems in the future.
+To solve these problems, updateOrCreate()

 is the best option: